temporalio/documentation/docs/activities.md

 Suitable for Heartbeating:

-- Read a large file from S3
+- Reading a large file from Amazon S3
-- Run a ML training job on some local GPUs
+- Running a ML training job on some local GPUs

 Not suitable for Heartbeating: